 - Establish social awareness connections to the school community and the surrounding community.

 - Educate oneself and each other.

 For feminists and those who seek to empower and support the development of women through dynamic programming and community engagement.

 This group is for white students who want to learn about antiracism and whiteness in the United States and how it impacts our identities as white people.
 This is a group where we talk about our personal experiences with race and its intersection with the history and current experiences of white people in America.

-The LGBTQ affinity group brings together LGBTQ students, faculty, and allies to build community, address intolerance, and to increase understanding on our campus and within our city.
+The Prism affinity group brings together LGBTQ students, faculty, and allies to build community, address intolerance, and to increase understanding on our campus and within our city.
 We are student centered and members are encouraged to set and pursue the group's goals for the year.
 Whether you want to talk, do advocacy work, or hang out in a welcoming space, join us on Wednesdays!

 Black Student Union

 The Black Student Union (BSU) is a diverse group of students of color with a focus on conversation, learning, and socializing in the Black/African-American community.
 The BSU will serve as a liaison between students of African descent and Dwight faculty.
 Sessions are centered around conversations around race, current events, and what it is like to be a Black student at Dwight.
 The BSU is a space to celebrate Black culture, lifestyles, and history.

 For all students interested in joining honest conversations that are of critical reflection on issues of racial justice.